I Dol I

-I Dol I is an upcoming South Korean television series written by Kim Da-rin, directed by Lee Kwang-young, and starring Kim Jae-young and Choi Soo-young.
+I Dol I is a 2025-26 South Korean television series written by Kim Da-rin, directed by Lee Kwang-young, and starring Choi Soo-young and Kim Jae-young.
 The series follows Maeng Se-na, a renowned lawyer, as she defends her favorite idol, Do Ra-ik, against a murder charge.
-It is scheduled to premiere on ENA on December 22, 2025, and will air every Monday and Tuesday at 22:00 (KST).
-It will also be subsequently streaming on Genie TV.
+It aired on ENA on December 22, 2025, to January 27, 2026, every Monday and Tuesday at 22:00 (KST), and subsequently streaming on Genie TV.

 Synopsis

-When Maeng Se-na's favorite idol, Do Ra-ik, is wrongly accused of murder, a determined defense lawyer digs deeper, but finds a shocking truth about the man she idolized.
+When Maeng Se-na's favorite idol, Do Ra-ik, is wrongly accused of murder, the determined defense lawyer digs deeper, but finds a shocking truth about the man she idolized.